 Job Title Mechanic I

 Plant Operations offers comprehensive services at The Rockefeller University including a full range of building trades services which are responsible for routine maintenance and minor/major space alterations, plumbing, electrical, carpentry, HVAC, grounds maintenance, locksmith, custodial, moving and setup services.

-Must be able to work in confined spaces and elevated temperatures, meet established attendance standards, and have the ability to work on ladders, scaffolds, and to sit, stand, and walk for momentary to extended periods of time.
+Must be able to work in confined spaces and elevated temperatures, meet established attendance standards, work on ladders, scaffolds, and sit, stand, and walk for momentary to extended periods.
 Must have the ability to work safely with hazardous materials.
 Will be required to work as necessary during disaster situations (before, during, or after a disaster) and may be required to stay after workday to assist after a disaster situation until relief arrives.
-Must be able to move, push, pull, or lift equipment, materials, and tools weighing more than 50 lbs., climb extension ladders, work overhead, and balance, stoop, kneel, crouch, and move within confined areas including crawl and attic spaces.
+Must be able to move, push, pull, or lift equipment, materials, and tools weighing more than 50 lbs., climb extension ladders, work overhead, and balance, stoop, kneel, crouch, and move within confined areas, including crawl and attic spaces.
 Must be able to sustain considerable physical effort at frequent intervals, work both inside and outside, and operate power tools and equipment.
 Will be required to work evenings, weekends, and holidays when necessary.